n4xh4ck5/training_scrips/README.md

-# sh0d4n
+# sInfo
-Script very simply to interact to Shodan's API
+Script used in training:
+- Geolocation
+- API shodan
+- Metadata